 \subsection{Large-Scale Robotics Motion Prediction}

-We now show how \ourmethod{} performs on an extremely challenging benchmark with a large, high-dimensional dataset.
-The Waymo Open Motion Dataset (WOMD) ~\cite{ettinger2021large} is a large-scale driving dataset collected from realistic scenarios.
-The task is to predict future trajectories of an agent over the next 8 seconds, given multi-modal observations in the last second, including the agent's history, nearby agent histories, map information, and traffic light states.
-The prediction model follows a state-of-the-art early-fusion transformer, Wayformer~\cite{nayakanti2022wayformer}, by fusing multi-modal input features through a self-attention transformer and predicting future trajectory samples using learned latent queries.
+We evaluate \ourmethod{} on the Waymo Open Motion Dataset (WOMD)~\cite{ettinger2021large}, a large-scale driving dataset.
+The task is to predict agent trajectories over 8 seconds using multi-modal observations from the last second, including agent histories, map data, and traffic light states.
+Our model builds on the state-of-the-art Wayformer~\cite{nayakanti2022wayformer} by fusing multi-modal inputs with a self-attention transformer and predicting future trajectories using learned latent queries.

 We first train a model on car trajectory prediction, and then fine-tune the model on data from the same class (car) as well as different classes (pedestrian).
 For our baselines, we use the AdamW~\cite{loshchilov2017decoupled} optimizer.
-WOMD offers an important difference from previous settings in that we can see how well \ourmethod{} performs on (1) fine-tuning a model on the same data, and (2) fine-tuning a model on a different domain-shifted task.
-For instance, CIFAR100 is explicitly part of the same distribution as CIFAR10, but pedestrian trajectories are semantically different than car trajectories.
+WOMD allows us to evaluate \ourmethod{} on (1) fine-tuning on the same data and (2) on different domain-shifted tasks.
+For example, CIFAR100 is similar to CIFAR10, whereas pedestrian trajectories differ from car trajectories.

-The results are shown in Figure~\ref{fig:womd} and Table \ref{tab:womd}.
-Average Distance Error (ADE) measures the average distance between ground truth and prediction at each point of the predicted trajectories, while Final Distance Error (FDE) only considers the error in the final point of the predicted trajectories.
-We see that in all cases, \ourmethod{} outperforms the baseline, with sizable benefits in the car-to-pedestrian fine-tuning task.
-Consistent with the results in other settings, fine-tuning with head only provides subpar performance on the car-to-pedestrian task, while full fine-tuning does reasonably well but is still outstripped by \ourmethod{}.
-We conclude that \ourmethod{} leads to a better results to re-purpose a model for a new, correlated setting.
+Figure~\ref{fig:womd} and Table~\ref{tab:womd} show the results.
+Average Distance Error (ADE) measures the mean distance between ground truth and predictions at each point, while Final Distance Error (FDE) assesses only the final point. \ourmethod{} consistently outperforms the baseline, especially in car-to-pedestrian fine-tuning.
+Fine-tuning the head alone performs poorly on car-to-pedestrian tasks, and full fine-tuning is better, but still inferior to \ourmethod{}.
+Thus, \ourmethod{} effectively repurposes models for related settings.

-We also see minor but noticeable improvements in the car-to-car benchmark, suggesting that \ourmethod{} can be used to extract more performance from any model that has already converged.
-We could even imagine a scenario in which regular additional training runs using \ourmethod{} are enabled as a standard model maintenance practice.
+We also see minor improvements in the car-to-car benchmark, suggesting that \ourmethod{} can be used to extract more performance from any model that has already converged.
+We could even imagine a scenario in which additional training using \ourmethod{} is a standard model maintenance practice.